team-everyone-else-tee/reminiscence/README.md

-# midterm401
+# Reminiscence

+## Create entry

-## Mood of a WebPage
+## Mood of an entry

-  Using IBM Watson, we will assess and return the mood of the webpage the user is on.
+ Using IBM Watson, we will assess and return the mood of each users entries.
 Additionally, our program will build on Watson's learning and improve at reading webpages specifically.

-  - Chrome extension - java support or just in JS? display mood, gather contents, if users give permission scrape for learning.
   - graphic display of mood
   - SQL to hold what we find, and analyze the data